 - Spark job execution model, application_id –>> jobs –>> stages –>> tasks

 PART – 2: Setting up your local environment for programming Python and Spark

+Setting up Python 3.7 and PyCharm IDE.
 Python basics – Functional Programming, OOPs Concepts, Collections, Exception Handling.
 Challenges with RDD.

-- Object Orientation – class, object, singleton class, companion class and object, immutable class
+- Object Orientation – class, object, decorators

 - Python Collections – List, Set, Map, Tuple, higher order functions on collections.